Liston Student Groups

 The objective of the Alpha Delta Nu Nursing Honor Society shall be to recognize the academic excellence of students in the study of Associate Degree Nursing.
 The society shall encourage the pursuit of advance degrees in the profession of nursing as well as continuing education as a life-long professional responsibility.
 Additionally, the society shall participate in the recruitment of qualified individuals into the profession of nursing.

 Kappa Beta Delta

-This organization is an honor society that recognizes students for their academic achievements in associate degree programs of business administration.
-Kappa Beta Delta member institutions are accredited through the Association of Collegiate Business Schools and Programs.
-The purposes of the Society are to encourage and recognize scholarship and accomplishment among students and to encourage and promote personal and professional improvement and a life distinguished by honorable service to humankind.
+The purpose of Kappa Beta Delta is to encourage and recognize scholarship and accomplishment among students of business pursuing associate degrees; and, to encourage and promote personal and professional improvement and a life distinguished by honorable service to humankind.

 - Advisor: Maria Coclin

 Founded in 1918, Phi Theta Kappa is an international honor society for two-year colleges throughout the United States and abroad, whose mission is to recognize the most academically successful students at these institutions.
 To be eligible for membership in Pi Omicron, the Community College of Rhode Island chapter, students must have a 3.75 GPA or above, with a minimum of 21 and no more than 60 credits earned at the College, be matriculating in a degree or certificate program, and be of good character.
 Membership in Phi Theta Kappa is regarded as a high honor and is noted on student's transcript.
 For more detailed information on the benefits and opportunities offered to eligible students, please visit the society’s international website at ptk.org.